pangolingo/goodreads-library-helper/README.md

   - no more than 1 request per endpoint per second
   - display Goodreads name/logo
   - link back to the Goodreads page where the data appears

+### minor

+- in production force a redirect to HTTPs
+- enable cache-control in production
+- enable gzip compression
+- login page should redirect to home if already logged in